benpollarduk/ktvn/README.md

 The ending that was reached can be specified with the **ending** keyword.

 For further examples please see the ktvn-example directory in the repo.

+# Integration #
+Ktvn provides a structure, DSL and flow control for creating visual novels, but it does not provide a framework for creating UIs and managing assets.
+Many frameworks for this exist.
+To integrate with a project a **GameConfiguration** is required.
+Please see **AnsiConsoleGameConfiguration** for a simple example that demonstrates how to create a configuration and integrate with an ANSI compatible console.

 # For Open Questions
 Visit https://github.com/benpollarduk/ktvn/issues